annandct/random_forest_cancer_example/02_lasso_regression.md

 are **critical** for Lasso regression, as the penalty is applied directly to the coefficients’ values.

+Critical Step: Lasso requires all predictors to be on the same scale because the penalty term $\sum |\beta_j|$ treats all coefficients equally.
+If one variable has a range of 0-1000 and another 0-1, the larger one would be penalized unfairly without normalization.

 ``` r
 # 4. PREPROCESSING RECIPE
 # We are predicting 'diagnosis' using all other variables (.).